EU justice chief urges U.S. tech giants to halt virus clickbaits

 Jourova, who last week held a conference call with Facebook, Twitter Inc, Google, Microsoft and Mozilla, said their efforts to date were inadequate.

 The companies last week told Jourova that they had removed large quantities of false and harmful content, the bulk of which related to health, and taken measures to remove ads related to protective equipment, such as masks, although there were still gaps.
-They also pledged to step up measures to increase users’ access to authoritative sources of information.
+They also reported more users’ access to authoritative sources of information.

 “We still see that the major platforms continue to monetise and incentivise disinformation and harmful content about the pandemic by hosting online ads,” Jourova told Reuters in a phone interview, citing the example of one such ad misrepresenting migraines as the cause of the virus.